The Italian American sauce is a smooth tomato sauce, vodka, typical Italian herbs, and heavy cream (which gives the sauce its creamy orange color).

 - Freshly grated cheeses are recommended

-- If you prefer no alcohol in your sauce add lemon juice to water to substitute
+- If you prefer no alcohol in your sauce, add lemon juice to water to substitute, but it will be an entirely different taste and dish

-- Optional: loose ground Italian sweet sausage sauteed in olive oil and drained or cubed cooked boneless seasoned chicken breast or 4 ounces thinly sliced prosciutto, cut into strips
+- Optional: 1 pound loose ground Italian sweet sausage sauteed in olive oil and drained, or cubed cooked boneless seasoned chicken breast, or 4 ounces thinly sliced prosciutto, cut into strips

 - fresh basil for garnish